zamazan4ik/awesome-pgo/article/article.md

 ### Hardware and OS

-TODO: add a photo of my Mac with my PC test setup
+TODO: add a photo of my Mac with my PC test setup (add a screen with Yorha units with a question "Are Yorha units PGO-optimized or not?")

 During the tests, I use two test setups: my Windows-Linux dual-boot PC and Macbook with macOS.